bnoi/MAARS/README.md

 # Mitotic Analysing And Recording System

-MAARS (Mitotic Analysing And Recording System) is a Micro-Manager plugin designed to automatically record cells in mitosis.
+MAARS (Mitotic Analysing And Recording System) is a Micro-Manager plugin designed to automatically record and analyze fission yeast cells in mitosis, either with an on-the-fly manner or an off-line manner.

 The plugin is designed to be flexible and easy to use whatever the hardware and the type of cells you have.

-## Installation (now up to date. latest version coming soon...)
+## Kernel
+The kernel of MAARS which is written in Java, use the API (or source code) of multiple open-source projects (i.e. Micro-manager, Trackmate) to acquire and analyze images.

+## Extension
+An extension of MAARS which find anaphase B onset and chromosome lagging, is written in Python.
+We used functions of Anaconda in order to facilitate our analysis. (further may be change to Java version)

+## Code structure
+- jars : dependencies of MAARS
+- repo : the folder that we put the builded plugin for Micro-Manager
+- src : kernel code of MAARS

+## Installation (for basic users)

 - Copy MAARS plugin (`jars/MAARS_-1.0-SNAPSHOT.jar`) inside `Micro Manager folder/mmplugins`.